The Black Dahlia murder site

 On the day of her disappearance, she had just returned to Los Angeles following a short trip to San Diego.

-Notably, she went on the trip with a married 25-year-old salesman named Robert "Red" Manley, whom she had been dating.
-Manley passed polygraph tests.
-Furthermore, there are claims that a witness corroborated his statement that he dropped Short off at the Biltmore Hotel in Downtown Los Angeles.
+She went on the trip with a married 25-year-old salesman named Robert "Red" Manley, whom she had been dating.
+Manley, who passed polygraph tests, said that he dropped Short off at the Biltmore Hotel in Downtown Los Angeles.

 Biltmore Hotel